 The region has two national parks: The Yorkshire Dales and The North York Moors.
-The Yorkshire Dales spread across Craven, Richmondshire and Harrogate in the west and expands to regions within West Yorkshire.
+The Yorkshire Dales spread across Craven, and Richmondshire in the west.
 The North York Moors cover Scarborough, Ryedale and part of Hambleton in the north east.